ilhamnoerr95/nextjs15-ai-socketio/README.md

 5. loading.tsx - loading states - loading file will be wrapped into page file
 6. error.tsx - error handling
 7. global-error.tsx - global error handling - only occurs in production mode -requires html and body tags to be rendered

+---

+## Paraller routes

+- using slots are not route segments dont affect url structure

+### use case of paralle routes

+1. dashboard with multiple sections
+2. split-view interafaces
+3. multi-pane layouts
+4. complex admin interface

+### paraller routes benefits

+1. paraller routes are great for splitting a layout into manageable slots (especially when different team work on diffrent parts)
+2. independent route handling
+3. sub-navigation

+### independet route handling

+Each slot in layout,such as users, revenue and notif can handle its own loading and error states that like each folder/file isolated. this granular control is particulary useful in scenarios where differet sections of the page loading at varying speeds or encounter unique errors

+### sub-navitaion in routes

+Each slot can essentially funciton as mini application, complete with its own navigation and state management. users can interact with each section separately, applying filters, sorting data, or navigating through pages without affection other parts.

+---